 There are plenty of places to ice skate as well.
 There is a rink at Pershing Square in Downtown LA, just blocks from our Central Library, LA Live, The Queen Mary, Hyatt Regency Century Plaza, ICE at Santa Monica, and The Lakes at Thousand Oaks.

 There’s also “holiday snow” to give the appearance of a cozy winter night, without the actual cold or snow.
 Plenty of places have “holiday snow” such as The Grove, Universal Studios, and of course Disneyland.
 And what is fake snow made of?
 Would it surprise you to know that everyone has their own super secret blend to make the white stuff?
 Not only are the formulas secret, but the devices used to pump them out are proprietary too.
 From what I gathered, it involves water and some sort of surfactant (the stuff in soap to make it foam).
 All are purportedly non-toxic and claim to not leave a residue on your clothes or person.
 I wouldn’t attempt eating it though.

-Another way to enjoy winter is to sign up for our Winter Reading Challenge; this year's theme is Snow in Los Angeles.
-The challenge begins on December 14 and goes through January 14.
+Another way to enjoy winter is to sign up for our Winter Reading Challenge!
+The challenge begins on December 13 and goes through January 13.